 - A boardgame with printable cards, tokens or board, complete with a rulebook.

-- A variation on something you know: a jigsaw puzzle where each piece is a comic panel; a reinterpretation of your favourite videogame with cards and cardboard coins; a modern, more complex take on a classic dice game…
+- A variation on something you know: a jigsaw puzzle where each piece is a comic panel; a reinterpretation of your favorite videogame with cards and cardboard coins; a modern, more complex take on a classic dice game…

 - A folk game: a game without much props needed, but players who want to have fun (think about duck duck goose, hide and seek…)